collinbarraugh/collinbarraugh/README.md

 - 👋 Hi, I’m @collinbarraugh
 - 👀 I’m a data scientist interested in ML/AI applications in renewable energy and the outdoor industry.
 - 🌱 I’m a statistics mentor and advocate for democratizing AI.
-I also collaborate with Math Transformations to create engaging STEM tasks for K-12.
 - 💞️ I’m looking to collaborate on Open Street Map (OSM) projects.
 - 📫 How to reach me: collinbarraugh@gmail.com
 - 💼 For professional opportunities: https://www.linkedin.com/in/collin-barraugh-4200b1100